intel/edge-developer-kit-reference-scripts/usecases/ai/microservices/text-generation/vllm/README.md

 ## FAQs
 ### 1. How can I replace or use my own model?
-1. Convert the model into OpenVINO format.
+1. Convert the model into OpenVINO™ format.
 Refer to this [link](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/genai-model-preparation.html) for more information.
 2. After the model convertion steps, place the model in the following following file structures.
 ```bash
 .